OndrejMarvan/OBS_DataScience/Autumn 2025/2400-DS1UL Unsupervised Learning/main.md

 - thanks to that, we speed up the analysis, find new trends and make better visualizations
 - Sometimes done automatically
 - Make two dimensional data (x and y) only x, so data will be in linear order (like a line).
+- t -SNE for those ambitious with their projects, would be recognised as something extra
+	- useful for text dimensioning for next year
+- Packages for MDS in R located on Moodle for analysis -> to make our life easier
 -